apache/spark/docs/sql-programming-guide.md

 </div>

-**Note that Spark SQL currently uses a very basic SQL parser.**
-Users that want a more complete dialect of SQL should look at the HiveQL support provided by `HiveContext`.

 ## Parquet Files

 [Parquet](http://parquet.io) is a columnar format that is supported by many other data processing systems.
 Spark SQL provides support for both reading and writing Parquet files that automatically preserves the schema of the original data.

+### Loading Data Programmatically

 Using the data from the above example:

 <div class="codetabs">